exercism/java/concepts/chars/introduction.md

 processed independently.
 Their literals have single quotes e.g. `'A'`.

-Java `char`s support Unicode encoding, so in addition to the Latin character set most modern writing systems in use world can be represented, e.g.  Greek `'β'`.
+Java `char`s support Unicode encoding, so in addition to the Latin character set most modern writing systems  can be represented, e.g.  Greek `'β'`.

 There are many builtin library methods to inspect and manipulate `char`s.
 These